JayWalker512/Shobu/README.md

 }
 ```

+This model of communication between processes and segregation of AI from the game engine was inspired
+by the [Halite](https://github.com/HaliteChallenge/Halite-III) engine, which works effectively the same way.

 ## JSON Pass-through mode

 You can use the game engine in JSON pass-through mode where a game state and a turn are provided to the engine